Enhancing Blind Face Restoration through Online Reinforcement Learning: preliminary

 \textbf{BFR Problem Modeling.} BFR is an ill-posed inverse problem.
 From a mathematical perspective, given a low-quality observation $\bm{c}_\text{LQ}$, the posterior distribution of its corresponding high-quality $\bm{x}_0$, denoted as $p(\bm{x}_0 | \bm{c}_{\text{LQ}})$, has multiple feasible solutions~\citep{menon2020pulse}.
 This posterior can be modeled as a mixture distribution:

 Here, $K$ represents the number of possible high-quality solutions.
 Each distribution $p_{k}(\bm{x}_0 | \bm{c}_\text{LQ})$ represents a real face distribution compatible with $\bm{c}_{LQ}$, having a specific identity, expression, or detail, with a peak at $\bm{\mu}_{k}$.
-The term $w_{k}$ denotes the probability of the $k$-th solution, where $\sum w_k = 1$.
+The $w_{k}$ denotes the probability of the $k$-th solution, where $\sum w_k = 1$.
 This multi-solution nature poses a challenge for existing methods.
-Without dedicated exploration mechanisms, restoration models tend to converge toward average solutions, resulting in characteristically blurry faces that lack rich textural details~\citep{lugmayr2020srflow}.
+Without dedicated exploration mechanisms, restoration models tend to converge toward average solutions, resulting in blurry faces with weakened textural detail~\citep{lugmayr2020srflow}.

 \textbf{DDIM.} Diffusion models generate data through forward noise addition and reverse denoising processes.
 In the forward diffusion process, the data is progressively perturbed by Gaussian noise, defined as \( q(\bm{x}_t | \bm{x}_{t-1}) = \mathcal{N}(\sqrt{\alpha_t} \bm{x}_{t-1}, (1 - \alpha_t) \mathbf{I}) \), where \( \alpha_t \in (0, 1] \) controls the noise intensity, and \( \bm{x}_t \) represents the noisy data at time step \( t \).